 If you have a relatively low income, most rents are too high in relation to what you earn.
-On request, the Tax Services of the Dutch government can provide you with an allowance.
+Upon request, the Dutch government's Tax Services can provide you with an allowance.
 This applies to both Dutch and international tenants, including expatriate workers and students.
 Housing allowance makes your rent more affordable because you'll receive a significant cost reduction from the Dutch government.

 Terms and conditions